darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** **Irreducible error** comes from the **data itself**, while **reducible error** comes from **modeling choices**.

-**7. Suppose that we are given train, validation, and test sets.
+**Problem 7.
+Suppose that we are given train, validation, and test sets.
 Which set(s) should be used to standardize the test data when generating a prediction?**

 **Answer:** Use the mean and standard deviation from the training data